-Also, make sure that your personal information with your bank are all updated to ensure that you receive timely messages.
+Also, make sure that your personal information with your bank is all updated to ensure that you receive timely messages.

 Download the Credit Card App

 Downloading the app of your credit card companies make monitoring your purchases very easy.
 Most credit card apps nowadays require the users’ fingerprints to minimize your time in logging in.

 Please take note though that this feature is dependent on the users’ type of phone.
 If your phone has a fingerprint scanner then this will definitely work with the app.